 Flexible, dispatchable generators can quickly turn on or off to meet the demands of the system.
 These types of generators are not reliant on variable renewable resources such as solar or wind and thus can generally be used during any time of the day, regardless of weather conditions.
 As shown in the 2040 and 2045 generation plots in Figure 67, the O'ahu model still generates 5-6% of total generation in 2040 from dispatchable fossil units.
-In 2045, when the 100% RPS constraint is enforced, a similar proportion of generation (5-6%) transitions to biofuel and biomass generation.
-Although a kilowatt-hour of electricity from biofuel and biomass generators is expensive relative to solar and storage generators, current energy market simulation models are configured to deploy some proportion of the energy mix with these 290291
+In 2045, when the 100% RPS constraint is enforced, a similar proportion of generation (5-6%) transitions to biofuel and biomass generators is expensive relative to solar and storage generators, current energy market simulation models are configured to deploy some proportion of the energy mix with these 290291